turkialjrees/Big-Data-ML/README.md

 ![](img/fff.PNG)

-## Welcome to Big Data Analysis using Machine Learning
+## Welcome to Big Data Analysis using Machine Learning For Beginners , and for advance user please <a href="">visit this repository</a>

-### In this page we will use Python for ML on Big Data, and the topics are  :
+### In this repositories you will laern how to use Python for ML on Big Data, and the topics are  :

    1) - Big data and Machine Learning Using SciKit-Learn